ruxi22/PurrfectMatch/README.md

 - **Deployment:** Docker for containerized, consistent environments

-The architecture follows a modular and scalable design, allowing easy expansion in future milestones.
+The architecture follows a modular and scalable design, allowing easy expansion in future development.